When running SpiderOak from the command line, one available option is

 This command may take a few minutes before it generates text, so please make sure not to close the program or reopen SpiderOak before it has completed.

 --purge-historical-versions option has three modes:

-No argument Use the default schedule (keep one version per hour for the last 24 hours, then one version per day for 30 days, then one version per week thereafter)
+no argument Use the default schedule, which is to keep one version per hour for the last 24 hours, then one version per day for 30 days, then one version per week thereafter

-all Purge all historical versions (only keep the most recent version of each backed up file)
+all Purge all historical versions, keeping only the most recent version of each backed up file

 The specifier for setting your own schedule is an argument of the form

 hM,dN,w where M and N are numbers, specifying how many hourly and daily versions to keep, respectively.
 Leaving the number off (as for the "w" or weekly part of this example) means unlimited.
 The option also accepts (m)ontly and (y)early arguments.